 SMEs are responsible for managing all aspects of the recruitment process including advertising, interviewing and selection.

 The University of Cambridge Careers Service offers a recruiting service where vacancies can be posted.
-There is also help and advice available from their knowledgeable team.
-For further enquiries, contact [email protected].
+There is also help and advice available from their Employer Engagement team at [email protected].

-If you need a smart, hardworking intern for a business project, why not consider a student from Cambridge Judge Business School?
-Register and post on the School’s job board.
-The job board is the prime source of internships and projects for the over 500 experienced postgraduate business students of Cambridge University.
+Should you wish to take on a student from Cambridge Judge Business School, you can register and post your vacancy on the School’s job board – the prime source of internships and projects for 500+ experienced postgraduate business students of Cambridge University.

-Applications are reviewed on a rolling basis and applicants will be notified of the outcome within 14 calendar days of submission date.
+Applications are reviewed on a rolling basis and applicants will be notified of the outcome within 10 days of submission date.